w3f/Grants-Program/applications/Omniverse DLT.md

 In this application, three forms implementation of the Omniverse DLT will be provided.
 - It will be implemented as a `substrate pallet`, which can be used as a basic component in any `Substrate Parachain` project.
 The omniverse assets part will derive from `pallet assets`.
 - It will be implemented as `ink!` smart contracts, which is an upgrade to the current FT/NFT smart contract for `Substrate Ink!`.
-- It will be implemented as `solidity` smart contracts(for Moonbeam), which is an upgrade to the current ERC20/ERC721 smart contract.
+- It will be implemented as `solidity` smart contracts(for Moonbeam), which is an upgrade to the current ERC20/ERC721 smart contract. **This is not part of this grant, but we will still provide it**.

 Besides being used for Dante's token, everyone in Polkadot can use O-DLT as a component to build their own project if they want their tokens to be global.